 Living in a Victorian terraced house

-There’s a lot to recommend living in a Victorian terraced house, which despite the age of the design and the build are surprisingly suitable for modern family living.
+There’s a lot to recommend living in a Victorian terraced house, which despite the age of the design and the build is surprisingly suitable for modern family living.

 It’s also possible to either renovate the property to enjoy the big Victorian features or create a modern lifestyle within an old building to get the best of both worlds.